What Criteria Poor Credit Car Finance Lenders Look for in an Application

 Choose the right lender

 Different lenders have different approval criteria.
 Some specialise in car finance for poor credit and others focus on prime borrowers.
-Finding a lender that aligns with your credit profile will help improve your chances of success.
+Finding a lender that aligns with your credit profile will help reduce your chances of being declined car finance.

 Save for a larger deposit

-A larger upfront deposit can reduce the amount you need to finance and make your application more attractive to lenders.
+A larger upfront deposit can reduce the amount you need from finance agreements and make your application more attractive to a car finance company.

 Secure a guarantor